lsst-sitcom/sitcomtn-037/index.rst

 Note that the full output of Rapid Analysis cannot be computed due to the limited compute power.

 This committee suggests that if Antu does need to stay at the base, then a step-wise approach where the infrastructure for scenario 1 gets implemented prior to significant effort being put into scenario 2, if deemed appropriate.
-The preferred solution is to move Antu to the summit.
+The preferred solution is to move the Antu servers to the summit.

 .. _antu_at_summit:

 Antu at the Summit (Proposed Change)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another possibility which has been considered by this group is to relocate Antu to the summit, even if it means reducing the cluster size in Chile and increasing the capability at the USDF.
+Another possibility which has been considered by this group is to relocate the Antu servers to the summit, even if it means reducing the cluster size in Chile and increasing the capability at the USDF.
 This scenario reduces the scope of the commissioning cluster, essentially relocating the functionality of a general compute facility to the USDF, and having the cluster be a more direct support to on-the-fly observations and reductions.
 In doing so, this allows States 1 and 2 above to be supported when a network outage to the summit occurs.
 Furthermore, it simplifies the number of systems that require support which significantly reduces the workload of the IT group.